Carrie Soto Is Back: Writing

 Taylor Jenkins Reid is an American author who published her first novel in 2013.
 Beginning in 2017 she published a series of novels set in the same fictional universe and centered around famous women: The Seven Husbands of Evelyn Hugo, Daisy Jones & the Six, and Malibu Rising.
 Carrie Soto Is Back was Reid's fourth such novel.

 Reid was inspired by the American tennis player Serena Williams.
 Carrie Soto Is Back was published on August 30, 2022, by Ballantine Books.
 Following the novel's publication, Reid stated that she intended to take a break from writing and did not have any further writing projects immediately planned.

 Reception

 USA Today deemed Carrie Soto Is Back "a perfectly timed ode to Serena Williams," noting that Williams had announced her own retirement a month before it was published.
 The Week included the novel as one of its best books of 2022.

 Carrie Soto Is Back received the 2022 Goodreads Choice Award for best historical fiction.

-Television adaption
+Television adaptation

 In April 2025, Netflix announced that they had purchased the rights to adapt Carrie Soto is Back into a television series.
 Deadline Hollywood reported that Serena Williams was set to be the series' executive producer.